-I have recently come into possession of prophesied 600 years B. C., "In the days a copy of two religious journals, that seem to be entering into the reading fields of inquiring humanity, and that, too, as championing the cause of purer Christianity.
-To know just what the outcome of the said journals will be is a thing that it will take the annals of unwritten history endeavor stand upon its own operating were told to eat and drink in it-at the motive, if good it should have the good will and co-operation of its brotherhood; but if this be the product of an envious and uncharitable motive, then it should be Now if the Lord won't have a kingdom, repulsive to every true lover of the children of God.
+I have recently come into possession of a copy of two religious journals, that seem to be entering into the reading fields of inquiring humanity, and that, too, as championing the cause of purer Christianity.
+To know just what the outcome of the said journals will be is a thing that it will take the annals of unwritten history to tell.
+As the house must stand upon its own foundation, so should every religious endeavor stand upon its own operating motive, if good it should have the good will and co-operation of its brotherhood; but if this be the product of an envious and uncharitable motive, then it should be repulsive to every true lover of the children of God.

-The Apostolic Way has been for several 4:9). per (in memory of Him) at His coming. years published by the brethren of the which truth has been upheld, error exposed, and the enemy successfully met and victoriously defeated.
+The Apostolic Way has been for several years published by the brethren of the You see it would be impossible for them church of Christ, as a medium through which truth has been upheld, error exposed, and the enemy successfully met and victoriously defeated.
 This paper has been published at a bleeding sacrifice to all who have been associated with it, and never at any time resorted to secular advertising to get its support, neither has it ever at any time been its purpose to engage or indulge in things that would not contribute to the edifying of the Body of Christ.
 It is true both its publishers and those who have contributed to its columns, being mortals, have made some mistakes for which our human weaknesses are responsible, and our desire for truth and hope in Christ has caused us to repent of those mistakes.
 But shall we endeavor to pull down and destroy it because there have been mistakes made by its publishers and contributors?
 If so, then how long will those newer papers exist?
 For just as soon as we find in our own minds, a few mistakes with their management or contributors, we should endeavor to crush it out of existence.